wiz21b/lowtech/README.md

 Below are some explanations of how Lowtech works.
 It might be interesting for the curious reader.

+I take the opportunity to thank all people who gave me time and information when I was asking questions as well as all of those who gave away the tools they wrote.
+Without that generosity I would have taken years to make that demo (which, for all practical situation, means no demo at all).

 # The scroller

 The big scroll at the beginning of the demo is just an application of